 In 2014, Professor Bern, along with his collaborators Lance Dixon (SLAC) and David Kosower (Saclay), received the J.J.
 Sakurai Prize from the American Physical Society, the highest honor that society can bestow for theoretical work in elementary particle physics.
+In 2023, again together with Dixon and Kosower, he received the Galileo Galilei Medal from the INFN and Galileo Galilei Institute for Theoretical Physics.
+In 2024, he was elected to the US National Academy of Sciences.

 An overview of his research is given in video, TEDxCaltech: "Feynman Diagrams: Past, Present, Future".
 See also the cover story of the May 2012 issue of Scientific American.